-1. What is the organization aiming to accomplish?
+1. What are we aiming to accomplish?

-PWNA focuses on remote, geographically-isolated and often impoverished Native American communities with limited employment opportunities or access to basic necessities.
-Our partnerships with reservation programs in hundreds of tribal communities across the Southwest and Northern Plains regions of the U.S. support positive change, enhance tribal programs and develop local leaders who can drive social change.
+PWNA focuses on remote, isolated and impoverished Native American communities with limited employment opportunities or access to basic necessities.
+Our partnerships with Native Americans help improve quality of life and support positive change on 60 reservations in the Northern Plains and Southwest.
+PWNA works with 1,000+ reservation partner agencies to improve their programs and develop local leaders who can drive social change.
 This is the primary goal behind our vision, whether a reservation partner is focusing on immediate needs (such as nutrition, education or healthcare) or championing long-term, grassroots solutions.

-OUR APPROACH:

-PWNA recognizes that poverty is a social problem with a social solution.
-We are also aware of the difficult history of oppressive federal policies that have shaped many of the current difficult living conditions in remote reservation communities.
+OUR APPROACH: PWNA recognizes that poverty is a social problem with a social solution.
+We are also aware of the difficult history of disempowering and oppressive federal policies that have shaped many of the current difficult living conditions in remote reservation communities.
 This knowledge informs our programmatic approach, which is building upon assets within the communities we serve, bringing together individuals, programs, training, outside resources and encouragement to address challenges and support positive change.
 Our community-driven model leverages the social capital of a larger network mobilizing toward a common solution.
-Local participation and engagement are known to lead to sustainable gains and social change for the communities and people involved.
+Local participation and empowerment are known to lead to sustainable gains and social change for the communities and people involved.
 Whether we approach this through our Material Services or Long-Term Solutions, the key is developing and supporting momentum with many future leaders across many reservations and maintaining it over the long run.
 Collaborating with reservation partners, PWNA believes this approach will lead us toward our vision of strong, self-sufficient Native American communities.
 We look forward to the time when the communities with whom we work no longer require PWNA's support because they are accessing other resources, most of which come from within their communities.

-HOW CHANGE HAPPENS:

-Examples of how change happens at a community level as a result of our work with partners include situations such as:

-- A student who receives our scholarship earns a college degree and is better equipped to serve their community. - A thriving food bank that was needed and planned, but not yet established, received a start-up grant. - A tribal community works with PWNA on emergency preparedness planning and training to better respond when disaster strikes. - Professional cooks in tribal communities train with PWNA on healthy cooking and ancestral foods, and pass on the knowledge to others.

-Over the next three to five years, PWNA's work entails training and empowering more tribal employees that are change agents and leaders in their communities, continuing to support higher education for American Indian students who are motivated to make a difference for their tribes, and continuing to identify and support high-impact efforts that lead to long-term solutions for the people we serve.
+HOW CHANGE HAPPENS: Examples of how change happens at a community level as a result of our work with partners include situations such as: • A student who receives our scholarship earns a college degree and feels better equipped to serve their community • A number of diabetics in a community who have become informed and feel better equipped to self-manage their disease • An Elder whose housing and related health risk has been resolved through home improvement • A thriving food bank that was needed and planned, but not yet established, received a start-up grant Over the next three to five years, PWNA's work entails training and empowering more tribal employees that are change agents and leaders in their communities, continuing to support higher education for American Indian students who are motivated to make a difference for their tribes and continuing to identify and support high-impact efforts that lead to long-term solutions for the people we serve.

-2. What are the organization's key strategies for making this happen?
+2. What are our strategies for making this happen?